How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 - Reapply weekly or after rain

-I've used this method to save entire hosta beds from slug devastation.
-Within 24 hours, the slugs either leave or die.
-It's far more effective than beer traps or copper strips.
+This method saves hosta beds from slug devastation.
+Within 24 hours, slugs either leave or die.
+It outperforms beer traps and copper strips.

-For foliar application, I use a weaker solution: 1 part coffee to 9 parts water.
+For foliar application, use a weaker solution: 1 part coffee to 9 parts water.
 This prevents slugs from climbing plants without burning leaves.
-Always test on a few leaves first during cool, cloudy weather.
+Test on a few leaves first during cool, cloudy weather.

 - Dry coffee grounds scattered around plants (slugs cross them easily)